avsurganov/ItinGen/README.md

 Then, in Chrome, go to localhost:3000.

-## Known Bugs / Other Instructions
+## Known Bugs and Other Instructions

 ### Tips for Using
 - Use the app in Chrome.
 This is the most reliable browser, and some UI features may not work properly in Safari or Firefox.